OpenInternet/System_Administrator_Guide_Text/en/best_practices/conducting_a_risk_assessment/index.md

 Conducting a Risk Assessment will help you analyze **risks** to your organization, paint a complete picture of possible **threats**, will help identify **adversaries**, pinpoint **vulnerabilities** and more importantly, access the organization’s **capacities** that can help mitigate these risks.

-The assessment is a simple 4-step process laid out below, but first we look at a few basic definitions.
+The assessment is a simple 4-step process laid out below, but first we look at a few basic definitions as outlined in Frontline Defenders, Workbook on Security[^risk_assessment_definitions].

 #### Understanding the Various Elements ####